 Services provided by the LTCO protect the health, safety, welfare and rights of elderly residents of long-term care and assisted living facilities by identifying, investigating and resolving complaints made by and on behalf of them.
-Currently, Guam does not have an assisted living facility; however, a task force has been convened to develop and establish an assisted living facility on Guam.
+Currently, Guam does not have an assisted living facility; however, a task force was convened to develop and establish an assisted living facility on Guam.
+At this point, the task force has not met as the lead was a former legislator who is no longer in this capacity, therefore, it may be an initiative the Guam SOA may resurrect once the Guam SOA and all its Bureaus made up of 31 full time staff are on board.
 A Social Worker III within the Bureau of Adult Protective Services is designated as Guam's State Long-Term Care Ombudsman, and conducts regular visits to facilities such as St. Dominic's Senior Care Home, Guam Memorial Hospital Skilled Nursing Unit (SNU) and the three Adult Day Care (ADC) Centers.
-This position is funded 40% Federal and 60% local.
 The Ombudsman also serves as a facilitator during monthly Resident Council meetings at the SNU and St. Dominic's Senior Care Home, as wells as conducts scheduled presentations to disseminate information about program services to residents, family members, caregivers and employees.
+This position is funded by Federal and local funds with the percentages varying each fiscal year, with FY 2020 at approximately 61% Federal and 39% local respectively.